DinoRTX/musicbrainz-userscripts/README.md

 # mb-url-icons
-changes url to have a icon on musicbrainz.org NOTE this userscripts is designed for dark mode
+changes url to have a icon on musicbrainz.org PLZ NOTE this userscripts is designed for dark mode